Kromzem/Wallpaper-Color-Sorter/README.md

 # wallpaper_color_sorter

-Tool to sort wallpapers by their dominant color in hue order.
+A tool for my wife to sort her wallpapers based on the dominant color <3

 ## Getting Started